hermestechlabs/RecruitmentTest/README.md

 * Part One: The Hermes Tech Lab Jam
 * Part Two: Some technical questions

-Part One: The Hermes Tech Lab Jam
+Part One: The Hermes Tech Lab Jam (to be prepared in advance)
 ------

-#### Allocated time: 3 hours + 15 mins presenting back your solution
+#### Allocated time: On the day of the interview 30mins to showcase your solution

 The business problem you are trying to solve is as follows: